 The 3 Steps to Choosing the Perfect Binoculars

-At Cley Spy we stock around 180 models of binoculars and over 40 scopes, which is an intimidating prospect to start sorting through for anyone.
+At Cley Spy we stock over 200 models of binoculars and over 40 scopes, which is an intimidating prospect to start sorting through for anyone.

 By considering a few simple questions it is easy to cut through the sea of model names, numbers and acronyms and narrow the choice down to four or five suitable options.